iworks/sierotki/readme.txt

 == Changelog ==

-= 3.0.3 - 2022-xx-xx =
+= 3.0.3 - 2022-09-02 =
+* Handle ACF integration if it is network activated plugin.
+Props for [maczek6000](https://profiles.wordpress.org/maczek6000/).
-* Changed iWorks Rate Module repository to github.
+* Changed iWorks Rate Module repository to GitHub.
 * Updated iWorks Rate to 2.1.1.

 = 3.0.2 - 2022-08-06 =